Bio

 Short Bio

-Gabriella is an Oregon-based artist who finds inspiration from her local environment in the Pacific Northwest.
-She works in oil and water media from direct observation, memory, and field notes.
+Gabriella is an Oregon-based artist who finds inspiration from her local environment and the wider landscape of the Pacific Northwest.
+She paints in oil and water media from direct observation, memory, and field notes.
 She is married to the architect Michael Soraci (Agate Architecture) and is a mother to three children.
-When not painting or parenting, Gabriella enjoys reading in coffee shops, browsing bookstores, fitness classes and hiking, chocolate, and singing along to her favorite songs.
+When not painting or parenting, Gabriella enjoys reading in coffee shops, browsing bookstores, biking and hiking, chocolate, and singing along to her favorite songs.

 Long Bio